 Log onto the Linux system and create a lab5 subdirectory of

 directory for today's work.
-As usual, you will need to have three
+As usual, you will need to have three windows open:

-an xterm, Eclipse, and Firefox.
+an xterm, Emacs, and Firefox.

 What is your age in seconds?

 a Java application that will take as input a person's age in years,

 months, and days and then compute and print the age in seconds.

 commment declare a conversion constant SECONDS_PER_DAY and in the

 initialization have the computer do the arithmetic (in other words you

 shouldn't get out your calculator and figure out how many seconds are

 in a day -- write the expression so the computer has to do the work)